amihart/Zedex/README.md

 Hello, World!
 ```

-Anything after the first command-line argument for `zedex` (the first command-line argument is the file name to run) will be passed in as command-line arguments to the interpreted program.
+Anything after the first command-line argument for `zedex` (the first command-line argument is the file name to run) will be passed in as command-line arguments to the interpreted program (which can be accessed using the `int main(int argc, char** argv)` function signature).
 The `zedex` command will also return with the return value set by the executed program.

 ## Linux System Calls